Skip to main content

 • Chief nursing officer

-All of these titles are generally considered senior roles.
+All of these titles are considered senior roles.
 They usually require an MSN to enter, but they can also be more emotionally rewarding, depending on your passions.
 Of course, these roles (and others in the nursing field) still require passing the NCLEX-RN.

-Earn Your Nursing Degree at Alliant International University
+Earn Your Nursing Degree at Alliant University

 Apply today and join the new generation of nurse leaders.